 Authors can choose to refund you — partially or in full — to resolve a feedback thread.
 Two things happen together when you take that refund:

-• You stop getting future versions of that skill at no charge.
+• You stop getting future versions of that Tool at no charge.
 Your library entry freezes at that version; auto-update, version pinning, and the version picker disable for that purchase.
 If a future version matters to your work, you can repurchase at the then-current price.

 This rule applies to every author-issued refund regardless of amount or reason.
 The refund is meant to make you whole on the version you have, not to be an ongoing credit on future work.